-On behalf of the Board of Directors of Petrol One Resources Berhad (“PETONE” or “Company”), it gives us great pleasure to present the Annual Report 2017, the Audited Financial Statements for the FY2017 and the management discussion and analysis of financial condition and results of operations of PETONE Group (the Company and its subsidiaries) (“MDA”).
+On behalf of the Board of Directors of Petrol One Resources Berhad (“PETONE” or “Company”), we are pleased to present the Annual Report 2018, the Audited Financial Statements for the financial year ended 30 June 2018 (“FY2018”) and the management discussion and analysis of financial condition and results of operations of PETONE Group (the Company and its subsidiaries) (“MDA”).

-FY2017 was expected to be a difficult and challenging year for the oil and gas (“O&G”) industry.
-However, the O&G midstream sector turned up to be on an expansion path.
-In 2016, the midstream sector generated an estimated revenue of RM3.61 billion – up by 3.1% over the RM3.50 billion recorded in 2015, and experts pointed out that the outlook for the marine transportation and support services as well as the onshore storage services segments are expected to remain positive moving forward, which bodes well with the business strategy of PETONE Group.
+FY2018 was a challenging year for the oil and gas (“O&G”) industry and for the Group.
+However, the O&G midstream sector appears to have entered an expansion phase, as many the experts consider that the outlook for the marine transportation and support services as well as for onshore storage services are expected to be positive moving forward, which bodes well for the business strategy of PETONE Group.

-PETONE ventured into Oil and Gas industry in 2008.
-Headquartered in Kuala Lumpur, Malaysia, PETONE is one of South East Asia’s leading Independent Oil & Gas storage and offshore support services companies.
-The Company’s core commercial activities are centred on storage of crude oil and its derivative products such as fuel oil and petrochemicals among others both in onshore facilities, as well in ﬂoating storage units; oil terminal support services; leasing and operating standby safety vessels for rig support; ship-to-ship transfer operations.
+PETONE ventured into the O&G industry in 2008.
+Headquartered in Kuala Lumpur, Malaysia, PETONE is one of South East Asia’s Independent O&G storage and offshore support services companies.
+The Company’s core commercial activities include the storage of oil and its derivative products such as fuel oil and petrochemicals, among others both, both in onshore facilities, and in floating storage units; oil terminal support services; leasing and operating standby safety vessels for rig support, and ship-to-ship (“STS”) transfer operations.

-The Group’s business strategy remains on the market for marine transportation and support services in Malaysia.
-The prolonged depression of the world oil prices has spurred the demand of storage and bulk liquid trading logistic support in the downstream and trading market and therefore, the Group continues its focus in the provision of surveyor services in relation to ship-to-ship (“STS”) transfer operations for oil products stored on floating storage units (“FSUs”) which are chartered/owned by its indirect subsidiary company, One Petroleum (L) Ltd’s customers, and located in the region of Johor Darul Takzim.
+The Group’s business strategy continues to focus on the market for marine transportation and support services in Malaysia.
+The prolonged depression in world oil prices has spurred the demand for storage and bulk liquid trading logistical support in the downstream and trading markets and therefore, the Group continues to concentrate on the provision of surveyor services in relation to STS transfer operations for oil products stored on floating storage units (“FSUs”) which are chartered/owned via its indirect subsidiary company, One Petroleum (L) Ltd (“OPLL”) on behalf of its customers, and located in the region of Johor Darul Takzim.

-The Group continues to nurture its offshore support vessels (“OSVs”) activities through the provision of safety standby vessel (“SSV”) services on a time charter basis.
+The Group continues the provision of safety standby vessel (“SSV”) services on a time charter basis through another of its subsidiaries.
 SSV services are complementary to the Group’s existing business, leveraging on the Group’s long-term experience in vessel operations.
-The Group will continue to work diligently to expand in this area of operations notwithstanding the announcement by Petronas to curtail its capital and operating costs as the Group is of the view that the demand of OSV remains resilience due to the tightening of the Cabotage Policy that favours Malaysian flagged vessels.
+The Group will continue to work diligently to expand in this area of operations notwithstanding the announcement by Petronas to curtail its capital and operating costs as the Group is of the view that the demand for offshore support vessel (“OSV”) remains resilient due to the tightening of the Cabotage Policy that favours Malaysian flagged vessels.

 Although mitigation or control processes are designed to manage the key risks identified, there can be no assurance that the risks will not materially affect the business of PETONE Group or the industry as a whole.
 On-going self-monitoring and evaluation of the Group’s risk profile and internal control system are crucial to align the risks and our business objectives.

-(a) Proposed capital reduction of the share capital of PETONE pursuant to Sections 115(a) and 116 of the CA2016,
+a) Proposed capital reduction of the share capital of PETONE pursuant to Sections 115(a) and 116 of the

 (b) Proposed private placement of 200,000,000 Placement Shares to identified investors at an issue price of RM0.10 per Placement Shares after the completion of Proposed Capital Reduction,